The Accredited Employer Work Visa (AEWV) has landed!

-Essential Skills work visa will be phased out on 3 July 2022 and replaced the next day by the Accredited Employer Work Visa.
+Essential Skills work visa was phased out in early July 2022 and replaced by the AEWV.

 From 4 July 2022, all employers who wish to support work visa applications must first be accredited with Immigration New Zealand.
-Employer accreditation applications open from 23 May 2022.
-Employer accreditation is the first step of the process.
+Employer accreditation is the first step of a three-stage process.

 Once accredited, employers will then need to make a “job check” application to Immigration New Zealand.
-This is the second step and it proves that no New Zealanders are available to fill a particular position.
+This proves that no New Zealanders are available to fill a particular position.
+Advertising may be required.

 We can help your company comply with complex New Zealand Immigration Law.
 Apart from the above three applications, we can also provide help with: